 - If you’re going to have some high-calorie food, have some, but don’t overdo it.

 - And if you’re going to indulge, try something that doesn’t come around all the time, like a piece of your aunt’s pie, cookies, cake, ham, or tamales, that you only get once a year.

 Look ahead to the future and look up some simple ways to improve your back or neck pain.
 Setting goals like adding a 5-minute walk break to your day that you could gradually increase to ten, fifteen minutes, and so on.
 Signing up for a yoga/fitness class could be another idea.
 This could also be the year to replace your mattress.
 Whatever the case, take it all in, look at the options and figure out what works for you.

 There are 3 major categories of stress: bodily, environmental, and emotional.

 - Bodily stress: Caused by lack of sleep, disease, trauma or injury, and improper nutrition.

-- Emotional stress: Caused by a variety of life events, such as moving homes, starting a new job and regular personal interactions.
+- Emotional stress is caused by various life events, such as moving homes, starting a new job, and regular personal interactions.
 In contrast to the other two categories of stress, however, people can have some control over their emotional stress.
 Such can depend on the individual’s own attitude.

-The information herein on "Reduce Stress and Back Pain during the Holidays El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Reduce Stress and Back Pain during the Holidays" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*